 2. Clients are often told that where there is a commission it is FREE advice which is understandably enticing.
 However, it is also wrong.

-The commission is clawed back through higher product charges for many years (in some cases these charges apply for the lifetime of the product).
+The commission is recouped through higher product charges for many years (in some cases these charges apply for the lifetime of the product).

 3. Often the adviser is encouraged to recommend the product with the largest commission rather than what is best for you.